SteeltoeOSS/Documentation/docs/messaging/amqp.md

 `RabbitMessagingTemplate` (built on top of `RabbitTemplate`) provides an integration with the Spring Framework messaging abstraction &#151; that is, `org.springframework.messaging.Message`.
 This lets you send and receive messages by using the `spring-messaging` `Message<?>` abstraction.
 This abstraction is used by other Spring projects, such as Spring Integration and Spring's STOMP support.
-There are two message converters involved: one to convert between a spring-messaging `Message<?>` and Steeltoe AMQP's `Message` abstraction and one to convert between Steeltoe AMQP's `Message` abstraction and the format required by the underlying RabbitMQ client library.
+There are two message converters involved: one to convert between a spring-messaging `Message<?>` and Steeltoe RabbitMQ's `Message` abstraction and one to convert between Steeltoe RabbitMQ's `Message` abstraction and the format required by the underlying RabbitMQ client library.
 By default, the message payload is converted by the provided `RabbitTemplate` instance's message converter.
 Alternatively, you can inject a custom `MessagingMessageConverter` with some other payload converter, as the following example shows: